kaisenlinux/manpages-dev/category/UDF/udfinfo.md

        When either softwriteprotect or hardwriteprotect flag is set then UDF disk should be treated as read-only.

        All UDF string identifiers are stored on UDF disk in Unicode, therefore they are locale or code page agnostic.
-Options --locale, --u8, --u16 and --utf8  con‐ trols how are identifiers encoded on output.
+Options --locale, --u8, --u16 and --utf8 controls how are identifiers en‐ coded on output.

        All newline characters from the UDF string identifiers are removed, so it is guaranteed that the newline character is present only as a separator.